savoirfairelinux/dhtnet/tools/dnc/README.md

 ```
 Note: If anonymous mode is off, the server's CA must be shared with the client.

+The authorized services `<ip>:<port>` can only be specified in the YAML configuration file.
+If none are specified, the server will accept all connections.

 ## Establishing SSH Connections
-To facilitate SSH connections to a remote device, dnc establishes a DHT network connection followed by socket creation on port 22, assuming an OpenSSH server is operational.
+To facilitate SSH connections to a remote device, dnc establishes a DHT network connection followed by socket creation on port 22 by default, assuming an OpenSSH server is operational.

 ### Prerequisites
 - **OpenSSH Installation**